29 Nov Real Time Information (RTI) – A Practical Guide

-If you want to pay yourself a regular amount every month, and minimise the RTI reporting hassle, your payroll software may allow you to prepare all the FPS returns for the entire year in advance.
+If you want to pay yourself a regular amount every month and minimise the RTI reporting hassle, your payroll software may allow you to prepare all the FPS returns for the entire year in advance.
 However, you must check whether your particular payroll software will do this.
 You won’t be able to prepare monthly FPS returns for the entire year in arrears, those FPS reports must be done in advance or at the time of payment.
-If you do report in advance and then something changes you will need to file a revised FPS to replace the original.
+If you do a report in advance and then something changes you will need to file a revised FPS to replace the original.

 For companies with the only directors being low paid directors paid above the LEL, even if no tax or NI is due, RTI submissions are still required.

-HMRC believe the hours worked figure will be 30+ for most directors but as long as the director does not have a contract of employment there are not any minimum wage implications.
+HMRC believes the hours worked figure will be 30+ for most directors but as long as the director does not have a contract of employment there are not any minimum wage implications.
 Of course, if your hours are a lot lower that is what you should report.

 If you pay less frequently, say quarterly, you will need to submit an FPS quarterly and an EPS in all other months to indicate nil payment is due.